 Both the A7R III and the 6D Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 6D Mark II replaced the earlier Canon 6D, while the A7R III followed on from the Sony A7R II.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Sony A7R III better than the Canon 6D Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Alpha A7R III: